Repeatable patterns and the maximum multiplicity of a generator in a reduced word: Repeatable patterns and diagrams

-Given an \Gleb diagram, we describe the construction of the collection $\mathcal{F}$ in the ``decomposition algorithm" (Algorithm~\ref{alg:fish}) below.
+The ``decomposition algorithm" (Algorithm~\ref{alg:fish}) is given below.
 The input of the algorithm is an \Gleb diagram $\mathbf{D}$ that comes from a monotone weakly separated path from $\{1, 2, 3\}$ to $\{n-2, n-1, n\}$.
 The output of the algorithm is the collection $\mathcal{F} = \mathcal{F}(\mathbf{D})$ of intervals with non-overlapping interiors.

 \begin{thm}[decomposition theorem] Let $n \ge 6$ be a positive integer.
 Let $\mathbf{D}$ be an \Gleb diagram of a monotone weakly separated path from $\{1, 2, 3\}$ to $\{n-2, n-1, n\}$.
 Let $\mathcal{F}(\mathbf{D})$ be the collection of intervals obtained from Algorithm~\ref{alg:fish}.
-Then, \begin{itemize} \item[(a)] any two different intervals in $\mathcal{F}(\mathbf{D})$ are non-overlapping, and \item[(b)] any interval $I \in \mathcal{F}(\mathbf{D})$ satisfies $\wt(I) \le \wtlim(I)$. \end{itemize} \end{thm}
+Then \begin{itemize} \item[(a)] any two different intervals in $\mathcal{F}(\mathbf{D})$ are non-overlapping, and \item[(b)] any interval $I \in \mathcal{F}(\mathbf{D})$ satisfies $\wt(I) \le \wtlim(I)$. \end{itemize} \end{thm}

 The proof of Theorem~\ref{thm:alg-good} will be given in Section~\ref{ss:GDC}.

 \begin{corollary} For any positive integer $n \ge 6$, we have